soniasingla/shardeum-docs/docs/smart-contracts/events/poll-events.md

 ## Reading events with Shardeum Cycles:

-1. To get the current cycle: get latest block, then divide by 10, and round down.
+1. To get the current cycle: get the latest block, then divide by 10, and round down.

 2. Build the JSON URL with: